marianzguerra/AppDev_Project/README.md

-# AppDev_Project
+# Gear Up: A Mobile Inventory Application
-A mobile application project for IT331- Application Development and Emerging Technologies
+A mobile application project for IT331- Application Development and Emerging Technologies by Group 1